Retail marketing trends entails about selling experiences and subtly guiding consumers to help them make snap purchase decisions.

 Tying the BLE beacons to voice assistants is naturally the next step for the retail marketing ecosystem.

-2. Automated retail shops like Amazon Go and Decathlon –
+2. Automated retail shops like Amazon Go and Decathlon are another up and coming retail marketing trend –

 Amazon disrupted the retail ecosystem by introducing Amazon Go negating the need for customers to wait in long lines or even push a trolley.
 Amazon Go uses a complex web of cameras, sensors and deep learning to accomplish a cashier-free experience.
 The most interesting part is that they also use beacons to determine when a customer enters or exits a store.